secretlycarl/onboarderr/README.md

 - If you don't have Tautulli + Discord set up, remove mentions of "ask me about my discord"

-- Change the Audiobookshelf server URL in the body of ```audiobookshelf.html``` if you host it and want to share

 - In ```app.py```, edit the ```services = [``` list to change the ones availble on the admin page.

 - In ```app.py```, adjust the ```300``` threshold for ```movies_grouped``` and ```shows_grouped```.
 This controls when the lists switch to aplhabetical dropdowns.